stacks-archive/blockstack.go/README.md

 # Blockstack Indexer

 The `blockstack-indexer` connects to a `blockstack-core` node and pulls the data out for faster access.
 It is written in go and utilizes extensive parallelization for speed.
-It exposes an API as follows:
+It will expose an API as follows:

 ```
 /v1/names/:domainName